RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Parser.md

       ...
   }
   ```

+  Extensions are parsed and applied since 1.4.0.
+Internal extensions like the following one are ignored because low-level bootstrapping is not required by ProtoBuf.js, thus th "google.protobuf.*" definitions are not present.
+However, if they are present because they have been loaded manually, extensions will be applied but will not have any effect the parser's workflow (like when extending internal structures with a new keyword):

   ```protobuf
   import "google/protobuf/descriptor.proto";
   ```

-  These statements are actually simply ignored to make existing definitions compile fine.
-Low-level bootstrapping is not required by ProtoBuf.js.

 * Services: